munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code interpreter-class

-It declares that it's a visitor.
-The return type of the visit methods is Object, the root class that we use to refer to a Lox value in our Java code.
+The class declares that it's a visitor.
+The return type of the visit methods will be Object, the root class that we use to refer to a Lox value in our Java code.
 To satisfy the Visitor interface, we need to define visit methods for each of the four expression tree classes our parser produces.
 We'll start with the simplest...

 ### Evaluating literals